nallyhoo/sathapana-web/README.md

 This project is a front-end website built for Sathapana Bank, featuring a modern design with sections for banking services, promotions, features, and more.
 It includes a slideshow, navigation menus, and responsive layouts.

-Additionally, there is a separate React-based frontend application in the `new/my-frontend-app/` directory, which appears to be a modernized version using Vite and TypeScript.

 ## Features